mercadopago/sdk-java/CODING_GUIDELINES.md

 ## Code Guidelines

 To contribute to the project you need to have installed in your machine [pre-commit tool](https://pre-commit.com/) to check the code style and formatting.
+To make pre-commit work you must have installed `Docker` as well.

 1. To check if pre-commit is installed, you must run the command below successfully: